VisualFP/docs/SA/design_concept/content/design/design_evaluation_iteration_2.typ

      type-holes more often, which may offer stronger guidance to beginners.]
   ]

-Regarding complex expressions, the idea is to rather define multiple small functions and then stick them together, rather than providing a `let ... in ...`-like expression type to delcare re-usable values.
+Regarding the re-use of expressions, the idea is to define multiple small functions and then stick them together, rather than providing a `let ... in ...`-like expression type to delcare re-usable values.

 A strong inferrence engine would be running in the background, which powers the resolution of type holes and type-checking of the program.